no0p/dict_exclude/README.md

 At the time of writing it appears like a decent solution towards this goal, but it does not use the stop word facility in text search which effectively creates a sorted list of words.

+The code is based largely on the excellent dictint example in postgresql/contrib.

 ## Installation & Usage Example

 ```